 Finding a training partner who was bigger, stronger and more knowledgable than me transformed my physique by teaching me a better way to train, eat and recover, says Ryan Terry

-Ryan Terry is an IFBB pro men’s physique model, Arnold Classic European men’s physique champion 2013 and a USN sponsored athlete.
+Ryan Terry is an IFBB pro men’s physique model, Arnold Classic men’s physique champion 2017 and a USN sponsored athlete.
 He is based in Doncaster, South Yorkshire.

 In 2011 I started training with pro bodybuilder and current Mr Pro Universe Dave Titterton, having spent the previous seven years training by myself.
 It’s no exaggeration to say that he completely transformed my approach both physically and mentally to training, nutrition and recovery.